vonfalk/storm-javavis/doc/05-Libraries/03-Sound/index.md

 To play sound, use the `Player` class.
 A `Player` will play one sound stream to the standard sound device in the system.
 The `Player` class also allows basic playback controls of the stream.

-Currently, a decoder for `ogg` files is provided, named `OggSound`.
-The function `openSound` or `openStreamingSound` can be used to automatically detect the format of a stream and create an appropriate sound stream.
+Currently, decoding of `ogg`, `flac` and `wav` files are supported.
+The function `sound` or `streamingSound` can be used to automatically detect the format of a stream and create an appropriate sound stream.